Deer Creek Center History

 The property has two year-round creeks that include habitat for coho salmon, fall

 The property adjoins Deer Creek, the largest tributary to the Illinois River, a designated Wild and Scenic River.
 The property, Deer Creek Ranch, is rich in cultural history.
 Historically, it was a gathering place for neighboring native American tribes and became one of the first ranches settled by European immigrants in the Illinois Valley of southwestern Oregon.
-The ranch was once used as a private getaway by Hollywood cowboy icon, John Wayne.
-Because of this history, the name Deer Creek Ranch has been preserved in some usages.
+The ranch was often visited by Hollywood cowboy icon, John Wayne.
+Because of this history, the name Deer Creek Ranch has been preserved.

 Deer Creek Ranch features a main parcel containing 190 ha.
 Approximately 7 ha of this tract includes a main residence, a secondary residence, and three outbuildings.
 Approximately 80 ha of the main parcel contain irrigated hay fields.
 The 560 m2 main residence has four bedroom/bathroom suites, a large upstairs dorm-style bedroom, a downstairs living space with bathroom, a large hostel-style kitchen, open living/dining space, additional bathroom and laundry facilities, and a 10m x 15m classroom.
 Visitors are housed in the main residence or allowed to camp on the property; a caretaker is on site full time.
 In the last three years, the new additions have enhanced the site: a solar powered bathhouse, an outdoor pavilion, and two yurts (walled tents) provide additional student housing and facilities.